Kaylea Titford: Dad found guilty of daughter's manslaughter

 Judge Mr Justice Griffiths said Titford, who has been granted bail, would be sentenced with his partner Sarah Lloyd-Jones on 1 March at Swansea Crown Court.

-"There can be no doubt this case passes the custody threshold," he said.
+"There can be no doubt this case passes the custody threshold," the judge said.

 The judge told jurors he would give them a 10-year exemption from jury service, saying there had been a "lot of difficult and a lot of expert evidence".
+It took them seven hours to find Titford guilty.

 He added: "The subject matter was, no doubt, unusually distressing."